 - Blood tests – for diagnosis of viral ones HIV, Hepatitis B or C

-Like most medical problems, early diagnosis and treatment is essential to limit the damage of an STD.
+Like most medical problems, early diagnosis and treatment through a simple blood test is essential to limit the damage of an STD.
 A combination of antibiotics and abstinence (no sex for a while) will go a long way.
 It’s important to treat current and past sexual partners to prevent reinfection and spread of the infection in the community too.

 Prevention is better than cure, and this is 100% true when it comes to the management of STDs.
 Consider getting yourself vaccinated against STDs like Hepatitis B, HPV, etc. If you are sexually active, always use a condom, even if you are using other methods of contraception.
 Make sure you and your partners get tested regularly, at least once a year.